Impact of dispersal on the stability of metapopulations: Model

 In the model, the parameter $\phi_i$ denotes the sensitivity of primary production in patch $i$ to the density of individuals.
 In populations that do not suffer from resource limitation, we would expect that production increases locally linearly with population size and thus that $\phi_i=1$.
-If social facilitation leads to an increase in productivity (a weak Allee effect \cite{TaylorHastings2005}), then even a superlinear increase in production with population size ($\phi_i>1$) can be observed.
-But overcrowding can lead to a competition for resources, where the increase in production with population size becomes sublinear ($\phi_i<1$) and it can even result in a negative density-dependent production ($\phi_i<0$).
+If social facilitation leads to an increase in productivity (a weak Allee effect \citep{TaylorHastings2005}), then even a superlinear increase in production with population size ($\phi_i>1$) can be observed.
+But overcrowding can lead to a competition for resources, where the increase in production with population size becomes sublinear ($\phi_i<1$).
+The relationship between the computed elasticity of production to density and the functional forms of conventional models is discussed in \citep{Gross2004} and \citep{Yeakel2011}.

 The parameter $\mu_i$ denotes the sensitivity of the loss rate to the density of individuals in patch $i$.
-In populations that suffer from resources limitation, it can be expected that losses increase superlinearly with density ($\mu_i>1$), or that this increase is limited by social facilitation ($\mu_i<1$).
+In populations with resource limitation it can be expected that losses increase superlinearly with density ($\mu_i>1$).
+On the other hand social facilitation can lead to a situation where per-capita loss rates decrease with increasing population density ($\mu_i<1$).